- The Dean And Chapter

 The OBE Chapel has been included in the new lighting scheme, using elegant bronze fittings and dimmers to match the rest of the Crypt.

-New facilities for the choir and works staff, kitchen, cafe, restaurant, shop, conference room have all been fitted at the level of the Crypt by careful insertion of mezzanine floors at the perimeter.
+New facilities for the choir and works staff, kitchen, cafe, restaurant, shop, and conference room have all been fitted at the level of the Crypt by careful insertion of mezzanine floors at the perimeter.
 New drainage pipework has been laid in the culverts under the Cathedral originally built by Wren to remove rainwater from the site.